cseanburns/journal-issues/manuscript.md

-Many journals to this day publish tables in articles as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction and therefore introduces a possible source of error in meta-analyses which need tabular data from multiple sources to synthesize statistical calculations.
+Many journals to this day publish tables in articles as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction and therefore introduce possible sources of error in meta-analyses which need tabular data from multiple sources to synthesize statistical calculations.
 Journals could develop better relationships